-We feel your pain: A decently-priced fall table runner that doesn't feature pumpkin, falling-leaf, or wicked-witch motifs is so hard to find—just when you need it most.
+One of the easiest ways to add a little personality to your entertaining space is to drape a runner across your table.
+Here's the issue, though: A decently priced fall table runner that doesn't feature pumpkin, falling-leaf, or wicked-witch motifs is so hard to find—especially when you need it most.

-Forget those too-literal table runners that begin circulating in September, proliferating every store's selection of table linens until you see them on clearance come late-November.
-(And nobody wants to bust their holiday budgets on home decor, especially if they're also hosting this year's Friendsgiving.)
-Every stylish tablescape calls for an affordable, workhorse runner that seamlessly takes you through autumn, the December holidays, and into the New Year.
+Forget those too-literal table runners that begin circulating in September, proliferating every store's selection of table linens until you see them on clearance come late November.
+(And nobody wants to bust their holiday budget on home decór, especially if they're also hosting this year's Friendsgiving.)
+Every stylish tablescape calls for an affordable, workhorse runner that seamlessly takes you through autumn, the December holidays, and into the new year.

 There's no better time than now to start planning those fall and winter tablescapes.
 These 15 table runners each cost less than $50—and look fabulous all year long.

-Handwoven cotton and jute come together for an organic, modern runner that doesn't look weighty or overpowering.
-Its neutral tone goes well with any color scheme you choose while decorating for Thanksgiving.
+Chic washed linen makes for an organic, modern runner that doesn't look weighty or overpowering.
+Its neutral tone goes well with any color scheme you choose while decorating for your holiday feast.

-This cotton runner's waterlily motif is actually one of architect Frank Lloyd Wright's leaded, art glass window designs that never came to life—and is, at once, elegant and casual with its tailored corners and whimsical design.
+This cotton runner's waterlily motif is inspired by one of architect Frank Lloyd Wright's leaded stained glass window designs that never came to life.
+With its tailored corners and whimsical design, it's elegant and casual at the same time.
 This ditty will take you well into Hanukkah and Christmas, especially if you dress your dining table in glittery baubles.

-Crocheted cotton runners like this one gained popularity in the 1970s, disappeared for a bit, and they've once again gained some traction.
-This laciness of this bohemian number beautifully contrasts with a rustic farmhouse table, and would also work for any Hanukkah or Christmas table.
+Crocheted cotton runners like this one gained popularity during the 1970s, disappeared for a bit, and they've once again gained some traction.
+This laciness of this free-spirited number beautifully contrasts with a rustic farmhouse table, and it would also complement a holiday theme.

 This buffalo-checked cotton table runner is weighty and evokes the coziness of a woolen fireside blanket.
-It's the perfect addition to a snowy Thanksgiving table out West.
-Plus, its neutral tones go with virtually any other color you incorporate on the tabletop.
+It's the perfect addition to a snowy holiday table out West.
+Plus, its color and pattern could go with virtually anything else you incorporate on the tabletop.

-It won't extend past the table's edges: This hand-beaded, peacock-tone runner is meant to rest in the center of a dining table.
-It's the perfect complement for a glamorous, showy Thanksgiving centerpiece like tall, flowering branches or a flower-and-feather centerpiece.
+This hand-beaded, peacock-tone runner is meant to rest in the center of a dining table; it won't extend past the table's edges: It's the perfect complement for a glamorous, showy centerpiece like tall, flowering branches or a flower-and-feather design.

-Yes, purple and orange technically clash, but this color combo is just. so. good.
+Yes, purple and orange technically clash, but this color combo is just so good here.
 This cotton runner is perfect for all seasons.
 But on a festive fall table, gussied up with orange and white gourds, moody pillar candles, and gold flatware?
 Very chic, indeed.
 Delicate stitching throughout resembles charming, hand-done patchwork.

 A bold, eclectic choice, this inexpensive cotton runner features a flora-and-fauna print that's vaguely evocative of Timorous Beasties' Bloomsbury Garden fabric.
 We can see this runner as the basis for an abundant fall tablescape featuring tiered trays spilling over with red and green grapes, fruit bowls overfilled with clementines (stems on, of course), and greenery galore.